aibolem/RAMDanceToolkitwiki/How-to-create-Scene.md

 	    ofDrawBitmapString("Slider value: " + ofToString(mySlider), ofVec3f(0,200,0));

-or to use a listener method, you can do like..
+or to use a listener method, you can do like.. in .h file, you should have this line as member method(between {} of class).

+	    void onPanelChanged(ofxUIEventArgs &e);

+in .cpp file, add this implementation for example.

 	void EmptyScene::onPanelChanged(ofxUIEventArgs &e)
 	{